zurustar/xylitol4/design.md

 for the same dialog-less request.
 Client-side timers mirror RFC 3261 as well:
-INVITE transactions retransmit the request using Timer A (T1 with exponential backoff capped at T2) until a provisional response arrives, arm Timer B (64*T1) to detect upstream timeouts, and start Timer C (3 minutes) so the proxy can cancel stalled forks.
+INVITE transactions retransmit the request using Timer A (T1 with exponential backoff capped at T2) until a provisional response arrives, arm Timer B (64*T1) to detect upstream timeouts—cancelling it as soon as the first provisional response is observed—and start Timer C (3 minutes) so the proxy can cancel stalled forks.
 When a non-2xx final response is forwarded upstream the transaction remains alive for Timer D (32 seconds) to absorb repeated final responses, while 2xx responses terminate immediately.
 Non-INVITE client transactions retransmit with Timer E (T1 doubling to T2), fail with Timer F